RatInABox-Lab/RatInABox/README.md

 * **Flexible**: Generate arbitrarily complex environments.
 * **Biological**: Simulate large populations of spatially and/or velocity modulated cell types.
 Neurons can be rate based or spiking.
 Motion model fitted to match real rodent motion.
 * **Fast**: Simulating 1 minute of exploration in a 2D environment with 100 place cells (dt=10 ms) take just 2 seconds on a laptop (no GPU needed).
-* **Precise**: No more pre-discretised positions, tabular state spaces, or jerky movement policies.
+* **Precise**: No more prediscretised positions, tabular state spaces, or jerky movement policies.
 It's all continuous.
 * **Visual** Plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps, velocity histograms...using the plotting functions ([summarised here](./demos/list_of_plotting_fuctions.md)).
 * **Easy**: Sensible default parameters mean you can have realisitic simulation data to work with in ~10 lines of code.
 * **General**: Build your own bespoke `Neurons` classes and combine them into complex networks of neurons (example scripts given).